 About Silver Torch Plants

 In the landscape, the potential size of this cactus makes it a focal point in the garden.
-The slender columns are comprised of 25 ribs, covered in areoles that bristle with four two-inch (5 cm.) light yellow spines surrounded by 30-40 shorter white, almost fuzzy spines.
+The slender columns are comprised of 25 ribs, covered in areoles that bristle with four 2 inch (5 cm.) light yellow spines surrounded by 30 to 40 shorter white, almost fuzzy spines.
 The whole effect actually looks like the plant is in a Muppet suit and simply lacks eyes and a mouth.

 When plants are old enough deeply pink, horizontal flowers appear in late summer.
 Bright red fruits form from these blooms.
-USDA zones 9-10 are suitable for growing a Silver Torch cactus outdoors.
+USDA zones 9 and 10 are suitable for growing a Silver Torch cactus outdoors.
 Otherwise, use it in a greenhouse or as a large houseplant.

 Silver Torch Cactus Care